Biolab-PoliTO/CIMAP/docs/_sources/example.rst.txt

 	 Cycles successfully divided into modalities

-The :func:`~CIMAP.CIMAP.modality_distribution` function, instead, can be used to represent the muscle activation patterns distributions.
-If you are interested in a specific muscle, the target property of the :func:`~CIMAP.CIMAP.modality_distribution` function can be used to set the muscle to be represented.
+The :func:`~CIMAP.modality_distribution` function, instead, can be used to represent the muscle activation patterns distributions.
+If you are interested in a specific muscle, the target property of the :func:`~CIMAP.modality_distribution` function can be used to set the muscle to be represented.
 As an example, only the histogram of the muscle activation patterns extracted from the left and right Lateral Gastrocnemius (LGS) muscle are represented.

  .. code-block:: python